ScalabilityIssues/documentation/README.md

 ## Production Considerations
 In the project we focus particularly in designing and implementing an application that is compliant with the [architectural characteristics](architectural-characteristics.md).
-However some simplifications were adopted and here we want to explain what we would implement to make this production ready.
+However some simplifications were adopted and here we want to explain what we would need to implement to make this production ready.

 ### API gateway
 Currently, all incoming requests are dispatched by the [Traefik](https://doc.traefik.io/traefik/getting-started/install-traefik/) reverse proxy that acts as an ingress controller and dispatches requests to the appropriate microservices; in a real world deployment we would use an API gateway DESCRIBE BETTER